 Where to go in Iceland to see the Northern Lights

 Iceland is a fantastic destination to witness the Aurora Borealis, and you’ll probably be able to spot them from just about anywhere on the island.
-That’s exciting, isn’t it?
-But we realize this may not narrow down your choices.
-Read below for our top locations.
+The key factor is distance from light pollution.
+Most of Iceland outside the capital qualifies, but some areas are particularly well suited.

 Which part of Iceland is best for Northern Lights viewing?